dawanda/cartograph/README.md

 providing a simple and barebone routing logic matching URL paths to JavaScript functions, so you can run code depending on the current URL.
 It has a clean and readable DSL with support for named URL parameters and splats.
-All in a microscopic framework of less than 2Kb of code.
+All in a microscopic framework of ~2Kb of minified code.

 ## Example Usage